World Association of Sand Therapy Professionals 2026 World Conference

 Friday, August 23, 2024 2:00pm-4:25pm CDT

 Metaphor is a powerful tool for enhancing therapeutic engagement and insight.
-This workshop introduces a suggested protocol for incorporating visual metaphor as evocative relational imagery, lending enhanced precision, scope, and depth to the therapeutic process.
-This workshop will highlight experiential learning and practical application.
-Participants will be guided through a step-by-step process, including an explanation of the protocol, a live demonstration, breakout room practice, and a group discussion.
-Key considerations such as managing challenging emotions and fostering present moment awareness will be addressed.
-The workshop will encourage reflection on the purpose, context, and population for using metaphorical imagery into their therapeutic repertoire, enhancing their ability to facilitate client self-awareness and emotional expression.
-This workshop is suitable for clinical professionals seeking to deepen their understanding and application of metaphor in therapy.
-All levels of expertise are welcome!
+This workshop introduced a suggested protocol for incorporating visual metaphor as evocative relational imagery, lending enhanced precision, scope, and depth to the therapeutic process.
+This workshop highlighted experiential learning and practical application.
+Participants were guided through a step-by-step process, including an explanation of the protocol, a live demonstration, breakout room practice, and a group discussion.
+Key considerations such as managing challenging emotions and fostering present moment awareness were addressed.
+The workshop encouraged reflection on the purpose, context, and population(s) for using metaphorical imagery.
+This innovative intervention added to the therapeutic repertoire of attendees and enhanced their ability to facilitate client self-awareness and emotional expression.
+This workshop was suitable for clinical professionals seeking to deepen their understanding and application of metaphor in therapy.
+All levels of expertise were welcomed!

 Fayetteville/Cumberland County Arts Council